Haselnussbomber/HaselTweaks/README.md

 Sorts items inside various containers when they are opened.
 Rules can be configured.

-Uses the games `/itemsort` command for sorting.
+Uses the game's `/itemsort` command for sorting.

 Configuration options: